1minEpowMinX/1minEpowMinX/README.md

 ## About me

 Software Engineering student.
-I love to coding, was a technical assistant for CRM systems, built funnel algorithms and did troubleshooting.
+I love coding, was a technical assistant for CRM systems, built funnel algorithms and did troubleshooting.
 I have experience in 2d and 3d, also was an author of student works on order, mostly coursework.
 At the moment I am actively developing in the IT sphere, from programming languages I know Python, but more and more I move to Go and leave the first one for scripts.
 I am in the process of getting Google IT Support Certification, also studying DevOps, trying my hand at layout out of interest.

 <!-- ## Project categories